rigetti/oqaml/readmes/oqaml_setup.md

     ```bash
     opam config env
     ```
 There will be several ENV variables displayed.
 Make sure to put them into your `.bashrc` and source it.
+Run `ocaml --version` and confirm that is displays `The OCaml toplevel, version 4.04.2`.
 You are now all set up in the right OCaml environment.
 To get install OQaml we need to install some more dependencies and OCaml packages.

 5. Setting up [oasis](http://oasis.forge.ocamlcore.org/);an OCaml build system manager: